-Of these funds, as previously mentioned, for the period until 2020, the estimated IPA support is in the amount of about 37.3 million EUR (13.4M€ through IPA I and 23.9M€ within IPA II).
+Of these funds, as previously mentioned, for the period until 2020, the estimated IPA support is in the amount of about 43 million EUR (11.7 M€ through IPA I and 31.2 M€ within IPA II).

-In addition, significant funds are planned to be provided also through loans from the international financial institutions, such as the projected more than 100 million Euros from the Council of Europe's Development Bank for financing particular important projects (e.g. for construction, re-construction and modernization of health-care institutions/clinical center, then the project for providing access to housing for socially vulnerable groups -including Roma, project for improving overall conditions in primary and secondary schools, by schools rehabilitation, construction of sports halls etc.).
-For some of the activities included in the ESRP, support has also been planned through loans in the area of social protection and education, such as the World Bank (Skills Development and Innovation Support Project) which will provide around 2.7 million EUR in the forthcoming period for supporting activities related to VET and higher education; the European Bank for Reconstruction and Development etc.
+In addition, significant funds are planned to be provided also through loans from the international financial institutions, such as the projected more than 100 million Euros from the Council of Europe's Development Bank for financing particular important projects (e.g. for construction, re-construction and modernization of health-care institutions/clinical center, then the project for providing access to housing for socially vulnerable groups including Roma, project for improving overall conditions in primary and secondary schools, by schools rehabilitation, construction of sports halls etc.).
+For some of the activities included in the ESRP, support has also been planned through loans in the area of social protection and education, such as the World Bank (Skills Development and Innovation Support Project) which will provide around 2.7 million EUR in the forthcoming period for supporting activities related to VET and higher education; the European Bank for Reconstruction and Development (e.g. about 30M€ loan to support the competitiveness and innovation of SMEs - the amount that is not included in the overall ESRP budget) etc.